Glenda's story of fostering for over 27 years

 Paul and I were just married, in our first home and decided that we wanted to do something for the community.
 We weren't ready to have our own children yet, we loved kids and thought maybe that's something we could do.
 And we have never looked back!

-What supports did you have around you when you were fostering?
+What supports do you have around you as a foster carer?

 We started our foster care journey we were very supported by our first agency and had a great relationship with our case worker who was able to do match us really well with the amazing children that came into our care.
 As a young couple with no parenting experience, we were well supported from day one.